csoliss/xonshInstaller/README.md

 Please visit http://xon.sh for more information.

 # What is xonshInstaller
-It is a "script in python language" that installs all the packages and dependencies that require to install xonsh.
+It is a script in python language that installs all the packages and dependencies that require to install xonsh.

 Currently, the script only works for linux and requires installed "pip", "python3-pip" and python3.4+